gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/about.md

 title: About
 permalink: /about/
 ---
 Hello, My name is Gerry, I'm a developer based in Shenzhen.
-Some information could find from my [Blog] and [GitHub].
+Some information could find from my [Blog], [Forum] and [GitHub].

 * Computer Skills
 	- Windows, Linux, MacOS